jamesjingyi/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

-## Latest update - 28th Oct
+## Latest update - 31st Dec
-- Added the normal Pixel 8 and fixed the Pixel 8 Pro based on actual device renders from the Google site (note the size of the screenshots for this are slightly different now)
+- Added the MacBook Pro 16 and the MacBook Air 13
+- Updated the Sketch file to say 2024 in preparation!

 Provided is: